toth235a/ViT-Adapter/segmentation/README.md

     wget -P pretrained https://github.com/addf400/files/releases/download/BEiT-v2/beitv2_large_patch16_224_pt1k_ft21k.pth
     ```

-5. From the `ViT-Adapter/segmentation` folder you can train the model with:
+5. Training: from the `ViT-Adapter/segmentation` folder you can train the model with:
     ```bash
     bash dist_train.sh configs/crack/segmentation/configs/crack/mask2former_beitv2_896_lab_speckle.py 1
     ```
-    This will finetune a general crack segmentation model.
+    This will finetune a general crack segmentation model with speckled crack images.
+See more about config files in the #Advanced section.

-6. Put some images in the `data` folder and get the predicted masks with:
+6. Prediction: put some images in the `data` folder and get the predicted masks with:
     ```bash
     CUDA_VISIBLE_DEVICES=0 python inference.py \
-      configs/crack/mask2former_beitv2_896_lab_speckle.py \
+      configs/crack/mask2former_beitv2_896_public_crack.py \
-      pretrained/mask2former_beitv2_896_speckled_crack.pth \
+      pretrained/mask2former_beitv2_896_public_crack.pth \
       data \
       --out output \
       --palette crack
     ```
+    Only the images in the folder will be analysed, not the ones in the subfolders.

 ## Advanced